The Jaipur Literature Festival— The Planning Stage

 1) we did not want to get caught in a crowd and get late for our session

-Soon, it was time for our panel-discussion to start, and we hurried towards the designated tent.
+Soon, it was time for our panel discussion to start, and we hurried toward the designated tent.
 To our horror, upon reaching the tent, we saw that it was packed and more.
 There were still 10 minutes for the discussion to begin.
 There was absolutely no chance that we could get anywhere close to the tent, forget entering it. 🙁

 Post dinner, we bid goodbye to my sister and headed towards our hotel.
 By the time we reached our room, it already was 11:30 pm.
-The room, because the AC wasn’t working and the vents too seemed to be closed, felt very stuffy.
-We called the room-service and explained this to them.
+The room felt very stuffy because the AC wasn’t working and the vents were closed, it seemed.
+We called the room service and explained this to them.
 We wondered how come other guests weren’t complaining, considering the fact that it was a 3-star property and the hotel was fully booked.
 The hotel staff did open the vents, albeit issued us a warning that it can get very cold at night.
 With both of us, cold is not a problem, stuffy is.

-Finally, at 00:30 am we flopped on to the bed, finally, setting an alarm for 6:00 am for the next day.
-We wanted our 5.5 hours of sleep that lied ahead of us, to make up for more than 36 hours of whirlwind of activities we had undertaken.
+Finally, at 00:30 am we flopped on to the bed, setting an alarm for 6:00 am for the next day.
+We wanted the 5.5 hours of sleep that lay ahead of us, to make up for more than 36 hours of a whirlwind of activities we had undertaken.

 Read Day 2 here.